numpy/user-survey-2020-details/site/index.md

-NumPy Community Survey Results - 2021
+NumPy Community Survey Results
 =====================================

-## Welcome!

-This site presents a detailed look at the results of the 2021 NumPy community survey.
-Over {glue:text}`2021_num_respondents` users from {glue:text}`2021_num_unique_countries` countries participated to help us map out a landscape of the NumPy community.
+To help us map out the landscape of the NumPy community and guide better decision-making about the development of the project, the NumPy survey team conducted surveys in 2020 and 2021.

 ## Contents